New CCI Faculty, Staff for 2021

 Faculty and graduate students from the University of Tennessee College of Communication and Information (CCI) presented 10 peer-reviewed research papers at the Association for Education in Journalism and Mass Communication’s (AEJMC) annual conference, which was held virtually Aug.
 6-9.

 In addition, six CCI faculty served as panelists, moderators, and discussants during the conference.

 Faculty serving in AEJMC leadership roles include: Amber Roessner, associate professor in the School of Journalism and Electronic Media, who was elected to the Standing Committee on Research, and Joy Jenkins, JEM assistant professor, who is the incoming head of the Magazine Media Division.
 Moonhee … Read more “CCI Presents at 2020 AEJMC Conference”

 Foster Named New ADPR Director

-Professor Elizabeth Avery Foster will be the next Director of the School of Advertising and Public Relations effective August 1, CCI Dean Mike Wirth announced.
+Professor Elizabeth Avery Foster became Director of the School of Advertising and Public Relations on August 1.

-She takes over from Professor Sally McMillan, who will return to the faculty after serving as interim director since June 2019.
+She takes over from Professor Sally McMillan, who returned to the faculty after serving as interim director since June 2019.